The situation in Belgium now (2 April)

 The case for telehealth has never been so clear now: it’s safe for both patients and health professionals, it monitors vulnerable patient groups, tackles fear and mental health issues and helps to enhance the capacity of the healthcare system.

 It would be very useful to learn from digital health implementations all over the world together.
-That’s why we’re building a learning group of healthcare providers that have started teleconsultations due to the covid19-crisis: feel free to get in touch to participate (or mail email@example.com).
+That’s why we’re building a mastermind group.
+Feel free to get in touch to participate (or mail email@example.com).

 Next to that, we’ll keep an eye on what’s happening in different countries.
 All digital health-help to #flattenthecurve is welcome!